 The Graduation Office coordinates various initiatives aimed at impacting student success.
 Some of these initiatives are listed below.

 Compass Network is an initiative aimed at helping students overcome barriers to their success at OU.
-Students work one-on-one with one of our staff to create an action plan to address the issue(s) impeding their success.
-Students should contact the Compass Network with any issue they feel is getting in the way of their ability to create success.
+Students work one-on-one with our staff to create an action plan to address the issue(s) impeding their success.
+Students should contact the Compass Network with any concern that they feel is getting in the way of their ability to create success.

-The Sooner Success Program is an individualized program where graduation coaches meet regularly with students to discuss academic services on campus, goal setting, career and major choices, getting involved on campus and leadership skills training.
-Coaches will meet their students throughout the student’s time at OU.
+The Sooner Success Program is an individualized program where graduation coaches meet regularly with students to discuss academic services on campus, goal setting, career and major choices, getting involved on campus, time management, study skills and more.
+Coaches will continue to be a resource to their students throughout the student’s time at OU.

 Being engaged in and feeling connected to the University community are important aspects of being successful at OU.
 Thus, the Graduation Office works with several areas of campus to help create connection among our students through class branding.